-When visitors arrive, the island is walkable, but rent a bike if planning to explore the entire area.
-Guests also have access to a bike route that travels through the island and leads to area attractions and points of interest.
+When visitors arrive, the island is walkable, but rent a bike if planning to explore.
+Guests also have access to a bike route that travels through the island and leads to points of interest.

 Although it only measures 7 miles, visitors have access to both hotels and rentals.
 Many vacation rentals in Anna Maria Island offer scenic views, proximity to the beach, private locations and home-like amenities.
 Sit on the balcony, enjoy salty air and let stress melt away.
 Other accommodations include resorts, locally owned inns and condo complexes.

-The island’s location on the Gulf of Mexico means water recreation reigns here.
+The island’s location on Gulf of Mexico means water recreation reigns here.
 Clean, white-sand beaches welcome vacationers to spread out, play and swim.
 For something more adventurous, book a fishing charter, boat tour, or go paddleboarding, horseback riding, kayaking and dolphin-watching.
-Many companies also rent sailing and motorboats, so visitors can explore on their own.
+Many companies also rent sail and motor boats, so visitors explore on their own.

 When out and about, make sure to visit Anna Maria City Pier and Historic Green Village for a sample of local life.
-Catch the views, browse boutiques, meet friendly people and find souvenirs to take home.
+Catch the views, browse boutiques, meet friendly people and find souvenirs.